Alumni Data Privacy Notice top header background image

 Occasionally, we will also put together email communications about an event or opportunity we think will be of interest to specific alumni.

-We will email you with information regarding any other topics you have opted-in to receive, for example our Young Creatives programme or invitations to graduate shows.
+We will email you with information regarding any other topics you have opted-in to receive, for example invitations to graduate shows.

 You can opt-out at any point in time via the ‘Contact Preferences’ link at the bottom of emails or via emailing alumni@leeds-art.ac.uk.